-play?
-Reducing the cardinality is needed for displays such as Dimensional Stacking [LeBlanc et al. 1990] and Trellis Displays [Becker et al. 1997] which are limited by the number of values they can display.
+to display?
+Reducing the cardinality is needed for displays such as Dimensional Stacking [12] and Trellis Displays [3] which are limited by the number of values they can display.

-We also want our solution to have the following features: data-driven (not relying on domain knowledge), multivariate (using the relationship of a nominal variable with several other variables to decide the ordering, spacing and classing of the values), scalable (can work with a large number of variables with high cardinality using limited memory), distance-preserving (the distance between two nominal values in nominal space is preserved in numeric space), association-preserving (nominal variables that are highly associated in nominal space are also highly correlated in numeric space), and accessible (readily available to data analysts).
-To our knowledge, no solution exists that has all these features (this is further discussed in Section 2).
+We also want our solution to have the following features: data-driven (not relying on domain knowledge), multivariate (using the relationship of a nominal variable with several other variables to decide the ordering, spacing and classing of the values), scalable (can work with a large number of variables, possibly with high car-dinality, and using limited memory), distance-preserving (the distance between two nominal values in nominal space is preserved in numeric space), association-preserving (nominal variables that are highly associated in nominal space are also highly correlated in numeric space), and accessible (readily available to data analysts).
+To our knowledge, no solution exists that has all of these features (this is further discussed in Section 2).